Category Archives: Romantic Drama

 There are some dull moments to face at epic length, especially in the first half.
 I tuned out once or twice but then was whisked back to the dramatic events.

-The great moments are truly great with enough punch to pack a wallop emotionally speaking.
+The great moments are genuinely outstanding, with enough punch to pack a wallop, emotionally speaking.

-During a sequence when Lancelot is challenged to a game of jousting with some knights events turn deadly and one knight, Sir Dinadan, is critically injured.
-Horrified Lancelot pleads for Sir Dinadan to live, and as he lays hands on him, Dinadan miraculously recovers.
+During a sequence when Lancelot is challenged to a game of jousting with some knights, events turn deadly, and one knight, Sir Dinadan, is critically injured.
+Horrified, Lancelot pleads for Sir Dinadan to live, and as he lays hands on him, Dinadan miraculously recovers.

-The scene is fraught with emotion as a powerful moment occurs between the men.
+The scene is fraught with emotion as a decisive moment occurs between the men.
 It’s also pivotal to the storyline because it links Lancelot with Guenevere and sets off a romantic chain of events.

 Guenevere is so overwhelmed and humbled that her feelings for Lancelot begin to change.
 Despite his vows of celibacy, Lancelot falls in love with Guenevere.

-More than one song is lovely in Camelot and as the course of the production went on I yearned for more musical numbers.
+More than one song is lovely in Camelot, and as the production went on, I yearned for more musical numbers.

-My favorites are the coy “The Lusty Month of May” appearing when Guinevere and the women frolic and gather flowers to celebrate the coming of spring.
-Later, Lancelot and Guenevere sing of their forbidden love and how wrong life has all gone in ‘I Loved You Once In Silence’.
+My favorite is the coy “The Lusty Month of May,” which appears when Guinevere and the women frolic and gather flowers to celebrate the coming of spring.
+Later, Lancelot and Guenevere sing of their forbidden love and how wrong life has all gone in ‘I Loved You Once In Silence.’

-The lovers in the eyes of the law are to be punished so they are aware they are not long for this world.
+In the eyes of the law, the lovers are to be punished so they are aware they are not long for this world.

-Visually, Camelot is a spectacle and rich with style and pizazz.
+Visually, Camelot is a spectacle that is rich with style and pizazz.
 Whimsical colors and a ton of vibrant and fragrant flowers appear regularly amid fields of greens and forests of trees.

-The castles and battlefields also lend support to gothic structures and masculine power that perfectly balances the exquisiteness of other aspects.
+The castles and battlefields also support gothic structures and masculine power that perfectly balances the exquisiteness of other aspects.

 This more than makes up for any drudgery the story might have.
-It’s nice to sit back and be fulfilled by the cinematic beauty.
-Especially keeping in mind the romance that is at the heart of the picture.
+It’s nice to sit back and be fulfilled by the cinematic beauty, especially considering the romance at the heart of the picture.

-So when the story drags one can merely enjoy the visuals and escape for a moment.
+So when the story drags, one can enjoy the visuals and escape momentarily.

-Also impressive is the story of friendship and how two male friends can be torn apart over the affections of a woman.
+Also impressive is the story of friendship and how a woman’s affectionswoman can tear apart two male friends.

-Camelot (1967) is an epic of behemoth length and requires patience to sit through.
+Camelot (1967) is a behemoth epic that requires patience.
 Some parts flat-out drag.
-But the daring and compelling triangle between the three leads parlays the experience into an above-average thrill ride most of the time.
+But the daring and compelling triangle between the three leads usually turns the experience into an above-average thrill ride.

 Oscar Nominations: 4 wins-Best Art Direction (won), Best Cinematography, Best Costume Design (won), Best Costume Design (won), Best Original Song Score or Adaptation Score (won), Best Sound